Philomé Obin

 Philomé Obin (July 20, 1892 – August 6, 1986) was a Haitian painter.
 He produced his first painting in 1908 at the age of 16, and was an active artist for 75 years.
 Obin is considered one of the greatest Haitian artists of the 20th century.

 Biography

 Early life and education

-Philomé Obin was born on July 20, 1892 in Bas Limbé, Haiti; Obin was the third child of Obénard Obin and his wife (whose name is not known).
+Philomé Obin was born on July 20, 1892, in Bas Limbé, Haiti; he was the third child of Obénard Obin and his wife (whose name is not known).
 His father was a tailor.
 He received rudimentary instruction in drawing as a boy and produced his first known painting when he was 16 in 1908.

+Obin was self-taught, and painted in his spare time as a barber and coffee buyer.

 After his death, his children discovered evidence in his documents that he was a Captain in the Haitian army before the American Occupation, which began in 1915.

 Early career

 Most of the paintings of Obin's first half-century—often on cardboard, sometimes on Masonite—are lost.
 His style of representations of Haitian street scenes or visions from Haitian history was not of interest to middle-class Haitians, who preferred works that aped French paintings.
 Obin also painted murals and other decorative pieces for commercial establishments, fraternal organizations, and Protestant chapels in the beginning.